Stochastic13/homeFinance/README.md

 ### Why should I use this app?
 I am very glad you asked.
 Really.
 Well, there are tons of reasons.
 Here are some of the good ones:

+0. **Well...it is useful, actually.** This app is actually useful.
+Really.
+So many functions too.
 1. **Feel like a techie, sudo style!** This app is very clunky and unnatural.
 It has the console open in the background and requires you to click the buttons rather than tab-enter, very cryptic usage pattern, weird old looking UI, along with forcing some options to be answered on the console.
 Only the coolest programmers use such apps. :)
 2. **Support Education**.
 If you star this, or download this, contribute to this, or simply use this, at least one person shall be inspired to learn more about the stuff involved in the programming of this app, and in general educate himself (me).
 That is a very noble task, meant only for truly noble men/women like you.
 3. **Be a part of bleeding edge software**.
 Tons of bugs, seriously required UI improvements, unlimited scope for improvement, cool but pointless integrations like cryptography support and an active developer - all the hallmarks of a bleeding edge software.